ShyrTheFirst/Python-Projetos-e-Arquivos/README.md

 # Pygame
-All my Pygame Projects, every test and try.
+All my small pygame projects, my tests and attempts.